 Archives for December 2016

 After reading Don’t Squash That Bug! and learning about insects through other books and activities, students can share their knowledge of insects by writing an acrostic poem.
 For each letter of the alphabet, students write a fact that they learned about insects.
 For instance, for the letter A, students could write something like “Ants live in colonies” or “Apples are a food that mealworms eat.”
 [Read more…]

 A great skill for students to practice is comparing and contrasting attributes of various organisms.
-With each insect group, students can answer yes or no to attributes such as
+After reading a book about an insect (or a page from The World Never Sleeps), students can answer yes or no to attributes such as

 - Does it have wings?